andreas-wienes-private/andreas-wienes-private.github.io/_posts/2021-11-21-csd-2021-snake-jazzz.md

             return render_template_string(template)
 ```

 The pseudo WAF implented here is based on the len() method.
 So any input longer than 15 characters will be blocked.
 BUT what is the length of a Python list?
-It's the number of elements inside that that list.
+It's the number of elements inside that list.

 ```python
 myList = ['hello from inside the list']